Making the weight of the world lighter.

 Counseling and assessment sessions conducted.

-Case management sessions or wellness checks conducted.
+Case management hours conducted.